-In addition to the number of scholarships and bursaries available to students via the College, the Department is honoured to be support an undergraduate through the Doris Chen Scholarship.
+In addition to College support, the Department is honoured to support undergraduate study through the following scholarships:

 The Doris Chen Scholarship has been established through the generous support of the husband of the late and esteemed mathematician, Dr Doris Chen.
 Mr Shou-Lum Chen CBE is an alumnus and Honorary Fellow of Imperial.
 Their son, Professor William Chen, is a double-graduate of Imperial’s Department of Mathematics and is a former member of its academic staff.

 The undergraduate award of £10,000 per annum will be available to students defined as ‘Home/UK’ by the University & College Admission Service (UCAS) and who are in financial need according to Student Finance England (SFE).
 To be classified in financial need the student’s household income must be less than £60,000 per annum.
 The scholarship will be awarded based on excellence within the group of students who qualify as being in financial need.

 Since 2014 all prospective undergraduate students that the Department believe have the potential to be accepted onto a course will be invited to take a new entrance exam, which has been developed in collaboration with Imperial’s peers at the University of Oxford.
 The Department will therefore use the entrance exam together with the candidates’ predicted grades to determine the best candidate who is in financial need, and they shall be awarded the Doris Chen Undergraduate Scholarship.